imhicihu/incunnabilia-early-book-digitization/Biblioteca_Congreso.md

 *   		~~Jones, Maggie~~
   ~~Digital preservation activities in the United Kingdom, building the infrastructure.~~ ~~(En: IFLA journal.
 München v.
 29 nº 4 (2003) p.
-320-356 30 cm.)~~ ~~Ubicación: H. 6020~~ In Bibliography, encounage to go to Collect Britain (a project from British Library.
+320-356 30 cm.)~~ ~~Ubicación: H. 6020~~
+       * In Bibliography, encourage to go to Collect Britain (a project from British Library.
 Today, this domain is on sale.
 Vide http://www.collectbritain.co.uk/
   ---------------------------------
 *  ~~Singh, Anil~~
   ~~Digital preservation of cultural heritage resources and manuscripts.~~